RokNikolic/racket-interpreter/README.md

 Learning Racket for a Functional Programming class at university, includes:

 - Some exercises to learn the language
-- A functional interpreter writen in Racket for a new language called "Fri"
+- A functional interpreter writen in Racket for a new programing language